Almost contact 5-folds are contact: Vertical Deformation.

 Topologically, the $4$--distribution $\xi_{st}$ is expressed as a direct sum of two distributions of $2$--planes.
-Since the $2$--form $\omega$ providing the almost contact structure is given and so is $\xi$, we may interpret $(\sS^3 \times B^2, \xi_v)$ as a non--trivial family of contact structures parametrized by the base, $\{\xi_q= \xi_v \}$, ${q\in \CP^1 }$.
-So far we understand the topology and contact structure of the local model of the ace fibration along an exceptional divisor.
-Indeed, in a neighborhood of the exceptional divisor $E$ it is precisely a piece of the blown--up fibration and the knots are the intersection of the fibres of the almost contact pencil with the exceptional sphere $E$.\\
+Since the $2$--form $\omega$ providing the almost contact structure is given and so is $\xi$, we may interpret $(\sS^3 \times\D^2, \xi_v(z))$ as a non--trivial family of contact structures parametrized by the base ${z\in \CP^1 }$.
+We have detailed the topology and contact structure of the local model of the good ace fibration along an exceptional sphere $E_i$.
+A neighborhood of this exceptional sphere is a piece of the fibration and the knots are the intersection of the fibres of the almost contact pencil with it.\\